jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 # 6 802.15.4 Radio HAL Interface definition

 ## 6.1 Radio Operations
 The Radio Ops interface is implemented using function pointers.
-In comparison to a switch-case solution, it increases ?TODO WHICH METRIC? efficiency.
-See the Appendix for a performance comparison between a switch-case and the function pointers approach.

 These functions should be implemented with device specific validations only.
 Parameters that are not device specific (valid channel settings, address